Intrauterine insemination (IUI) is often the first type of fertility treatment attempted by couples.

 - It is advised to carry out all ART work under a Laminar Air Flow Hood

-- Sperm must be washed in order to be used with IUI
+- Sperm must be washed in order to be used with IUI treatment

 - Raw semen cannot be inserted directly into a woman's uterus as it contains chemicals called Prostaglandins.
 Prostaglandins cause muscular contractions and are responsible for cramps during menstruation and pregnancy

 - If raw semen is inserted directly into uterus, rather than going through the cervix first, it could cause severe pain and cramping.
 It could also cause your uterus to collapse, causing severe complications

 - Sperm is also washed in order to increase chances of oocyte fertilization